Domaine Sylvaine & Alain Normand, Mâconnais

 He works eleven hectares (27 acres) in La Roche-Vineuse, an old village nestled on the steep flank of the huge limestone outcropping that gives name to Vineuse.
 This village sits astride the small pass that cuts through the Mâcon ridges and leads to Cluny, the seat of power for the Benedictine order of monks in their Medieval heyday.
 On his hillsides in Vineuse, Alain farms Chardonnay, a little Pinot Noir for AOC Bourgogne Rouge, and a little Gamay for AOC Mâcon Rouge.

 In 2003 they inherited a tiny parcel of Pouilly-Fuissé in Solutré from Sylvaine’s father and made about a pallet of wine every year from it.
-After the harvest of 2009, they inherited the rest of Sylvaine’s family vines—seven hectares total.
-Three are in AOC Pouilly-Fuissé divided between mostly old-vine parcels in Chaintré (vines are 50-60 years old) to the south and Solutré (vines are 30 to 80 years old) in the northern half of the appellation.
-The remaining four hectares are on the lower slopes of Chaintré and Solutré and are classed as Mâcon-Villages.
+After the harvest of 2009, they inherited the rest of Sylvaine’s family vines—seven hectares (17 acres) total.
+Three (7 acres) are in AOC Pouilly-Fuissé divided between mostly old-vine parcels in Chaintré (vines are 50-60 years old) to the south and Solutré (vines are 30 to 80 years old) in the northern half of the appellation.
+The remaining four hectares (10 acres) are on the lower slopes of Chaintré and Solutré and are classed as Mâcon-Villages.
 The Normand Pouilly-Fuissé production is now divided along the lines of the Mâcon production: an old-vine cuvée made in old and new oak, and a classic cuvée made in vat.
 All four cuvées are raised with long lees contact.
 It’s worth noting that the two Pouilly-Fuissés bottled at chez Normand all come from the Solutré vineyards.
 The wine from the Chaintré, a warmer zone, is sold off to the négoc.

 Alain farms according to the pragmatic principles of lutte raisonnée, or reasoned fight.
 He plows his vineyards rather than using herbicides, and he doesn’t use pesticides or chemical fertilizers.
 His methods both in the field and in the cellar are the antithesis of the cooperatives whose wines dominate the Mâcon trade.

-- Mâcon La Roche-Vineuse: This comes from roughly five and a half hectares of vines and is made in a distinctly artisan style with native yeast in vat and an extensive upbringing on its fine lees (that spicy zesty quality in the finish of the wine comes from this lees contact).
+- Mâcon La Roche-Vineuse: This comes from roughly five and a half hectares of vines (13.5 acres) and is made in a distinctly artisan style with native yeast in vat and an extensive upbringing on its fine lees (that spicy zesty quality in the finish of the wine comes from this lees contact).
 The bottling is usually in the summer following the harvest, but can easily wait until the autumn if the wine isn’t ready.
 Production averages 2,500-3,000 cases in normal years.

-- Mâcon La Roche-Vineuse Vieilles Vignes: This comes from roughly four hectares of vines planted in the late 1940s after the war.
+- Mâcon La Roche-Vineuse Vieilles Vignes: This comes from roughly four hectares (5 acres) of vines planted in the late 1940s after the war.
 The wine is made in a combination of old and new barrels, and normally is bottled without fining or filtration.
 The élevage can be extensive; the 2010, for example, was bottled in March of 2013.

 - Pouilly-Fuissé: The Normand holdings in Solutré are divided among 15 parcels, and the wine for this, the cuvée classique, come from 30-40 year old vines.
 Normally, the wine is made in tank, but in some years a few barrels are also used.
 Production averages 800 cases in a normal year.
 The famous Rock of Solutré dominates the skyline, and vineyards come off of its south-eastern flank to dip into a little valley and then climb back up the opposite side to face northeast.
 The highest and lowest vineyards are classed AOC Mâcon; the middle of the flanks are reserved for Pouilly-Fuissé.